nubisproject/nubis-docs/PREREQUISITES.md

 # Prerequisites

-Before you can contribute to the Nubis project, you'll need to have a set of tools installed.
+Before you can contribute to the Nubis project, you'll need to have a few tools installed.

 ## GitHub Account